ianlewis/kombu-appengine-pullqueue/README.md

 https://developers.google.com/appengine/docs/python/taskqueue/rest/about\_auth

-Once you have done that you can authenticate very simply using the provided authentication utility.
+Once you have done that you can download the client\_secrets.json file from the cloud console.
+Once you have the client\_secrets.json, you can authenticate very simply using the provided authentication utility.

-TODO: Not yet done
+    $ pullqueue_authenticate client_secrets.json credentials

 A Simple Producer
 =======================